 - The Special Committee of the board of directors of MTS in the acquisition from MTS’s majority shareholder Sistema of all the shares in NVision Group, the developer and owner of the MTS billing system, with a total enterprise value of RUB15 billion.

-TPG on the exit sale of its remaining 34% holding for $599 million in 2019 as well as advising Lenta on the resulting $640 million MTO by Severgroup.
+TPG on the exit sale of its remaining 34% holding for $599 million (Russia Deal of the Year 2020 by CEE Legal Matters) as well as advising Lenta on the resulting $640 million MTO by Severgroup.

 Loxam in its €970 million cash offer for the entire share capital of Ramirent.